 Spell-learning classes and classes that get access to all spells from their list can prepare Cantrips as level 1 spells if they choose, as there is no reason that a spellcaster shouldn’t be able to learn new cantrips.
 Additionally, the spell Prestidigitation, and any spells like that for other classes (I believe Druidcraft and Thaumatology), are free cantrips.

-Active perception checks can not be worse than passive score unless you roll a 1.
+Active perception and insight checks can not be worse than passive score unless you roll a 1.
 If you roll a 1, subtract 5 from your passive perception.

 We use a declare from the bottom, act from the top style Initiative round.